guitarvydas/guitarvydas.github.io/_posts/2023-10-29-Experimenting With ChatGPT As My Ghost Writer.md

 	- programming should be done in a *Flow* state (formerly known as *"in the zone"*)
 		- current IDEs and programming languages interfere with *Flow* and make it more difficult to effectively create programs
 - Software Simplicity
-	- Discord channel to discuss how to drastically simplify programming
+	- Discord channel to discuss how to drastically simplify programming (see "See Also")

 ### basic building blocks used in this project
 - odin0d